 - Showcase steps of the life cycle of a bean (Grades 3-5)

 - Add, Subtract, Multiply, & Divide Decimals (Grades 6-8)

 - Identify euphemism figurative language examples (Grades 9-12)

 3. Provide opportunities for creative expression

 Let students express themselves creatively through drawing.
 This could be on a blank sheet of paper, the board, canvas, or their devices.
-By having students draw on their devices, common misconceptions can be addressed as students work in real time, creating a truly adaptive, interactive classroom.
+Having students draw on their devices can address common misconceptions as they work in real-time, creating a truly adaptive, interactive classroom.

-Our Draw It activities provide interactive tools for students to represent problem situations and a working space in which teachers can see in real time the progression of student thinking as they write, draw, and record their thinking processes.
+Our Draw It activities provide interactive tools for students to represent problem situations and a working space in which teachers can see in real-time the progression of student thinking as they write, draw, and record their thinking processes.
 Draw It activities are the perfect fit for when teachers want to see work in progress.
-It’s one of our most used activities on Nearpod because of how easy it is for teachers to customize and collect student responses.
-You can create your own Draw It activity by creating a prompt for students, use a blank background or upload your own, add a reference media if you please, and then have them complete the activity on their own devices.
+It’s one of our most used activities on Nearpod because it is easy for teachers to customize and collect student responses.
+You can create your own Draw It activity by creating a prompt for students, using a blank background or uploading your own, adding a reference media if you please, and then having them complete the activity on their own devices.

 Here are some Draw It activities you can use in your classroom:

 - Homophones: Cite, Site & Sight (Grades 3-5)

 - Polygons on a Coordinate Plane: Perimeter & Area (Grades 6-8)